Developers

 }

 The proof is accepted and queued for on-chain anchoring.
-Poll GET /api/v1/proof/:id or call the public verify endpoint to see the Polygon tx hash appear (typically under a minute) and Bitcoin txid appear (daily batched anchor).
+Poll GET /api/v1/proof/:id or call the public verify endpoint to see the Polygon tx hash (typically under a minute) and Bitcoin txid (daily batched anchor).

-duplicate_of pointer to the earliest known record.
+Idempotency: If the same SHA-256 hash has already been submitted by any ProofLedger user, your submission still records a separate proof under your account, but the response includes a duplicate_of pointer to the earliest known record.
 This is the expected behavior for evidence use cases where the first anchor time is the legally significant one.

-4. Retrieve a Proof
+04 Retrieve a Proof

-GET /api/v1/proof/{id}
+GET

 Returns the proof's full anchor state, including blockchain transaction hashes and public explorer URLs.
 Callers can only retrieve proofs they own.